-At WWILD we can provide support and information to people with intellectual or learning disabilities who have been victims of crime or exploitation.
+At WWILD we can provide support and information to people with intellectual or learning disabilities who are at risk of, or have been victims of sexual violence or other types of crime or exploitation.

-If you have been a victim of crime, you may need help to know
+If you have been a victim of sexual assault or other types of crime, you may want to know:

 - and where you can go for help.

 The best way to get information is for us to talk to you or another person over the phone or in person.

 We can help with counselling support.
 You may want to talk to someone about how you are feeling.